jacamo-lang/jacamo-rest/demos/distributed-agents/readme.md

 ```

-# To run at host 3
+# Running host 3

 Run the tunnelling (assuming the MAS port is 8082)

 1. `ngrok http 8081`
 2. `ssh -R 80:localhost:8082 serveo.net`

 and note the given URL.
 Edit `host3.jcm` and place this host after `--registerURL` and place the host given for host1 after `--connect`.
-Then run the MAS application of host 3:
+Then run the MAS application at host 3:

 - `./gradlew h3`

 The output is something like

 ```
 JaCaMo Rest API is running on http://127.0.0.1:8082/
     (as https://insto.serveousercontent.com/),